zapplea/sentiment_coarse_model/sentiment/senti_nn/README.md

 ###6.1 new paramters:
 'rel_words_num': the number of relation words.
 'rel_word_dim': dimension of relation words' embedding. should be the same to original word embeddings' dimension.
+'max_path_length': the length of path dependency.
+The generator will produce it.

 #7. generate dependency path
 Use util/dependency_parser/dependency_generator.py to generate sentences (without punctuation) and dependency path.